 Isolation, lockdown, and stressors like job loss and financial strain have certainly brought mental health more front-of-mind to the general public.
 A Statistics Canada survey that ran from September to December 2020 screened for major depressive disorder, generalized anxiety disorder, and PTSD.
 Among Canadian adults, 21% screened positive for at least one of the three disorders (screening tests tell who might have a condition, but don’t narrow down who actually does have it).
 Depression was the most common, with 15% of people screening positive.

-In the US, a Kaiser Family Foundation poll showed that, fairly consistently through the pandemic, about 4 in 10 Americans have reported symptoms of a depressive or anxiety disorder.
+In the US, a Kaiser Family Foundation poll showed that about 4 in 10 Americans have reported symptoms of a depressive or anxiety disorder, which has been fairly consistent throughout the pandemic.
 Among young adults, that figure jumps to 56%.

 Freely accessible mental health supports have also popped up, like How Right Now from the US Centers for Disease Control and Prevention and Wellness Together from the Government of Canada.
 In October 2020, the World Health Organization put on The Big Event to promote mental health, which I don’t recall hearing about.